Why NRG?

 index.[hash].js ← client ESM bundle (Vue components + editor logic)

-package.json ← auto-generated with correct exportsBoth server and client are built as ESM.
-The server gets a thin CJS bridge for Node-RED compatibility.
-The client is served as a native ES module in the browser.
+package.json ← auto-generated with correct exportsBoth server and client are built as ESM: the server gets a thin CJS bridge for Node-RED compatibility, while the client is served as a native ES module in the browser.

 All handled by one Vite plugin: